SeattleUser0/AutoSage/README.md

 * **OpenHands (formerly OpenDevin):** For autonomous software/hardware co-design and iterative prototyping.
 * **Plandex:** For long-running, multi-step engineering project planning that requires validated simulation checkpoints.
 * **Custom Agents:** Any framework using LangChain, Semantic Kernel, or raw OpenAI SDKs.

 ---
+## 🛠 Roadmap & Future Solvers
+AutoSage is an evolving platform.
+We are committed to expanding the solver library to cover more specialized physics and engineering domains.

+Regular Updates: Additional solvers (e.g., advanced CFD kernels, thermal radiation models, and topology optimization) will be added on a regular basis.
+Check back often for new capabilities.

+Custom Integration: If you have a specific use case or a solver you’d like to see prioritized, let’s discuss it.

+## 🤝 Community & Contribution
+This project is built for the "geeks" who want to push the boundaries of what autonomous systems can build in the real world.

+Contribute: If you want to dive into the C++ bridges, optimize the Swift concurrency model, or add a new solver to the stack, pull requests are welcome.

+Contact: If you’re interested in collaborating or want to discuss how AutoSage can fit into a specific agent-led workflow, please reach out.

+Note: When paired with a high-autonomy stack like Open Claw, this tool represents a significant shift from manual engineering to Bobiverse-level engineering.

+---